nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The algorithm allocates tasks as such:
 1. Allocate all events to the day(s) it is supposed to be happening.

 2. Allocate all deadlines to the first free day before it is due (exclusive of due date).
-Otherwise, allocate task to a day before deadline with the least amount of work allocated (in terms of effort).
+Otherwise, allocate task to any day before deadline with the least amount of work allocated (in terms of effort).

-3. Allocates each SimpleTask to the most busy free day (greedy approach).
+3. Allocates each SimpleTask to the most busy day without exceeding desired workload.
 If such a day is not available, allocate the task to a day with the least amount of work allocated (in terms of effort).

 <details>